Bullard Restaurant (Portland, OR)

 Liholiho Yacht Club (San Francisco, CA)

-Recognized for his heritage-driven cooking style with California ingredients Chef/Owner Ravi Kapur opened Liholiho Yacht Club in January 2015 in San Francisco with rave reviews.
-Born in Hawaii in 1976 to his Hawaiian Chinese mother and Indian father, the flavors of the diverse and strong food cultures of the islands have cultivated his palate and are in his DNA.
+Recognized for his heritage driven cooking style with California ingredients Chef/Owner Ravi Kapur opened Liholiho Yacht Club in January 2015 in San Francisco.
+Born in Hawaii in 1976 to his Hawaiian Chinese mother and Indian father.
+The flavors of the diverse and strong food cultures of the islands have cultivated his palate DNA – a treasure he draws from to create his unique and delicious food at LYC.
 Kapur’s desire to cook sparked while in college.
+Two years later he began his cook to chef journey.
 In 1998 he moved to San Francisco to attend the California Culinary Academy.
-After graduation he moved to Santa Fe, New Mexico and worked at The Compound Restaurant and Coyote Café.
-He returned to San Francisco and worked at Redwood Park.
-Next, he joined Nancy Oakes’ Boulevard.
-He worked there for eight years and progressed from Cook to Sous Chef to Chef de Cuisine.
-In 2010 he became the Executive Chef of Boulevard’s sister restaurant, Prospect.
+After graduation he moved to Santa Fe, New Mexico and worked at The Compound Restaurant & Coyote Café.
+He returned to San Francisco and joined Nancy Oakes’ of Boulevard.
+He worked alongside her for eight years and progressed from cook to Sous Chef to Chef de Cuisine.
+In 2010 he became the Executive Chef of Prospect.
 In May 2011, Kapur’s life changed forever with the birth of his son, Makoa.
+Later that fall, Kapur resigned from Prospect in order to be an active parent during Makoa’s formative years.
 By 2012 he began his popular series of pop-ups also known as Liholiho Yacht Club.
+For the first time in his career he could elevate the soul of his culinary style – his heritage-driven food.
+People loved it and wanted more!
+It was during this hiatus when the reality of having his own restaurant solidified.
 Four years later in January 2015, Kapur and his partner Jeff Hanak of NOPA & Nopalito opened their restaurant in the lower Nob Hill area of San Francisco.
-The new brick and mortar Liholiho Yacht Club is a destination experience that represents the sum of their core values, expectations and inspiration.
-Liholiho Yacht Club is the playful name used by Kapur’s Kealoha Uncles in Maui back in the day when they formed a club to raise money to fund their hobby of racing Hobie Cats (not yachts) and they lived on Liholiho Street (not at the marina).
-Really, it was an early version of a beach pop-up that offered good local food, live music, and fun hang out time with friends!
-Kapur has been featured in an episode of PBS’s Movable Feast TV show, in a video produced by Vice and on Iron Chef America.
+The new brick and mortar, Liholiho Yacht Club, is a destination experience that represents the sum of their core values, expectations and inspiration.
+Simply put, they offer hospitality, service, delicious food created from the best ingredients California has to offer and an atmosphere that is fun and energetic. #GetJag

 Crown Paella (Portland, OR)